 The frustration was obvious this past summer as Tigers coach Gary Pinkel repeatedly voiced his anger with the Big 12.

 "Obviously, we have some issues in our league.
 When you have Nebraska leave one year.
 Colorado leaves.
 Also now Texas A&M. Three really good football teams," Pinkel said in a September radio interview.
 "We’ve got some issues.
 Without question there’s some issues that other leagues don’t have.
 You don’t hear anything about any other league in the country having these kind of problems."

 So, the Tigers packed their bags and went to any other league in the country.
-A sizable sect of the fan population might have preferred the Big Ten, but hey, if the SEC needs a 14th, here come the Tigers.
+A sizeable sect of the fan population might have preferred the Big Ten, but hey, if the SEC needs a 14th, here come the Tigers.
 The Tigers were looking for a way into the Big Ten last year, but the SEC provided a way out of the Big 12.

 A year ago, while Texas and Oklahoma shopped for new leagues and the Big Ten shut the door behind Nebraska, Missouri was left waiting to hear its fate alongside Kansas, Kansas State, Iowa State and Baylor.

 Not exactly ideal company.
 Now, it's leaving to join programs like LSU, Alabama, Tennessee and Florida, who have been glued together since 1932, 25 years after the Big Eight was formed.
 The SEC added South Carolina and Arkansas back in 1991 and threw Texas A&M and Missouri a helping hand for 2012 to leave a league filled with infighting and departures.

 Stability won't be a concern anymore for the Tigers.

 Question a cultural fit or the idea that Missouri can compete all you'd like.
 The most important thing about the SEC for Missouri is that it isn't the Big 12.
 Nervous meetings and guessing games about the intentions of fellow conference members are over.